timotta/xclimf/README.md

 bound of the smoothed reciprocal rank of "relevant" items in ranked recommendation lists.

-## Implementation

-This xCLiMF implementation is based in ( https://github.com/gamboviol/climf )

 ## References

 CLiMF: Learning to Maximize Reciprocal Rank with Collaborative Less-is-More Filtering